oliverklee/pixy/README.md

 the "test-coverage", "instrument" and "build" targets will automatically be executed first.

+## Settings for IntelliJ IDEA

+* Project > Project Language level: 7.0
+* Modules > Sources: src
+* Modules > Dependencies: lib

+If you would like to include the PhpParser sources, you will also need the following settings (assuming that "phpparser" is the path to you PhpParser project):

+* Modules > Sources: phpparser/src/JFlex
+* Modules > Sources: phpparser/src/java_cup
+* Modules > Sources: phpparser/src/project

 ## Developing Pixy in Eclipse

 The most recent version of Eclipse can be obtained from <http://www.eclipse.org/>.